Updated: Nov 12

 Daily To-Dos - At the end of each day, take a few minutes to reflect on the day and jot down tomorrow's to-do list.

 Weekly Priorities - At the start of each week, block 30-minutes to think through the week ahead and lay out the Urgent, Important, Not Urgent, and Not Important items you expect to conquer.
-Head over to Downloads for a FREE template Eisenhower Matrix to help categorize each task.

 Monthly Check-in - It's fairly common across corporations to report on Key Performance Indicators (KPIs) monthly and evaluating your personal priorities and performance should be no different.